- Michael Willson

 The PoH mechanism is used primarily in the Solana Blockchain network, designed to be highly scalable and capable of processing thousands of transactions per second.
 By reducing the amount of storage and bandwidth required to maintain the Blockchain, PoH can improve the efficiency and speed of the Solana network while also providing a secure and verifiable record of transactions.

-How does it differ from Proof of Work and Proof of Stake?
+Proof of Work vs Proof of Stake?

 Here is a breakdown of the key differences between Proof of History (PoH) and traditional consensus mechanisms like Proof of Work (PoW) and Proof of Stake (PoS):